-- Fire Behavior
+- 1. Fire Behavior

 - 2. Safety

 - a.
 Spread relative to congested areas and fire resources

 - b.
 Adverse fire behavior, which may endanger workers

 - c.
 Location of escape routes and safety zones

 - d.
 Safety of ground personnel and equipment

 - e.
 Air operations safety

 - 3. Fire Tactics and Use of Resources

 - a.
 Direction and rate of spread

 - b.
 Access

 - c.
 Anchor points

 - d.
 Water source

 - e.
 Effectiveness of attack

 - f.
 Location of spot fires

 - 4. Number and type of aircraft needed

 - 5. Appropriate use of all aviation resources

 The ATGS role in coordinating ground and aviation resources is critical.
-An ATGS's primary responsibility is the coordination of aircraft operations operating on an incident.
+An ATGS's primary responsibility is the coordination of aircraft operating on an incident.

-ATGS's Initial Attack Responsibilities with no IC: The ATGS's role and responsibilities may vary somewhat between initial attack and project incidents.
-The presence of an IC on the initial attack incident, and the experience level of the Initial Attack IC should determine the ATGS role.
+ATGS's Initial Attack Responsibilities with no IC: The ATGS's role and responsibilities may vary between initial and extended attack.
 The ATGS, when making an initial attack with no IC, should:

-- 1. Make an initial assessment of incident and/or fire behavior. - 2.
-Recommend dispatch of specific resources based on access, tactical capability, known availability, response time, fire behavior and expected spread. - 3.
+- 1. Provide an incident size-up. - 2.
+Recommend dispatch of resources needed based on access, tactical capability, known availability, response time, fire behavior and expected spread. - 3.
 Give periodic status reports to dispatch/unit. - 4.
-Develop tactical plan and assigns arriving resources based on the strategy. - Until a qualified IC arrives on-scene, the responsible agency may temporarily rely on the ATGS for tactical assignments.
+Develop tactical plan and assign arriving resources based on the strategy. - 5.
+Until a qualified IC arrives on-scene, the responsible agency may temporarily rely on the ATGS for tactical assignments.
 Upon arrival of an IC, the ATGS should assume the "normal ATGS role". - 6.
 Brief ground resources on potential safety concerns and fire behavior.

 ATGS Roles in Multiple Fire Situations: Some fire management units activate the ATGS position when multiple fires start.
-The ATGS can provide the following services and intelligence information:
+The ATGS can provide the following services and intel:

 - 1. Provide fire detection and location.
 Accurate locations using "legal description", latitude and longitude, VOR and radial. - 2.
-Prioritize incidents based on: - a.
-Threat to life and property, congested areas - b.
-Land use management designation - c.
-Fire behavior current and expected - d.
-Expected fire spread/size - e.
-Environmental sensitivity - f.
-Political considerations - g.
-Potential resource loss - 3.
+Prioritize wildfire incidents based on threat to life, property and resources along with chance of containment. - 3.
 Assess access to the incident.
 Distance and time requirements. - 4.
 Recommend the best resource(s) to commit to the incident, based on resource capability, mode of access, probably availability and response time. - 5.
 Develop an initial attack strategy and tactical plan based on fire behavior elements and types/numbers of air and/or ground resources responding within specific time frames. - 6.
 Direct fire resources as per strategy/tactical plan until a qualified IC arrives on-site. - 7.
 Collect and report intelligence information for dispatch and the IC. - 8.
 Re-assign resources to higher priorities if they develop.